weewx/weewx/docs/usersguide/running-weewx.md

 ## Running as a daemon
 For unattended operations it is best to have WeeWX run as a daemon, started automatically when the server is rebooted.

-If you use a packaged install from a DEB or RPM distribution, this is done automatically.
-You can ignore this section.
+If you use a packaged installer, this is done automatically.
+The installer finishes with a daemon running in the background.

 For a pip install, you will have to do this yourself.
 See the section [*Run as a daemon*](../../quickstarts/pip/#run-as-a-daemon) in the pip quick start guide.